Usaid-Bin-Rehan/Usaid-Bin-Rehan/README.md

 - C++

 Currently Working on:
-1. Big Data Analysis Project using Data Structures in C++
-2. Website using ASP.NET
+1. Website using ASP.NET
-3. Google Cloud Platform Deployment
-4. Tableau and Python ML
+2. Tableau and Python ML

 💼 Experience: